lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

 // logs "My favourite car is a small sized red one that goes "
 ```

-As you can see I didn't supply the `speed` parameter in my `params` object, but the `carSentence` function still worked.
+As you can see I didn’t supply the `speed` parameter in my `params` object, but the `carSentence` function still worked.
 So `speed` was an optional parameter.

 **But `optionalParams` was still required**

 Yep, you caught me!
-This isn't really what people usually mean by “optional” parameters.
+This isn’t really what people usually mean by “optional” parameters.
 But I did want to throw it out there as a possibility.
 I think it’s an underrated option.

 **What if I wanted a default speed?**

-`optionalParams` didn't define a value for `speed`, but the sentence expected `speed` to be defined.
+`optionalParams` didn’t define a value for `speed`, but the sentence expected `speed` to be defined.
 In this case you can give a default value for the variable (such as `"fast"`).
 It’s tempting to do this:

 ```
 var speed = optionalParams.speed || "fast";
 ```

-but this won't work when `optionalParams.speed` is `false`.
+but this won’t work when `optionalParams.speed` is `false`.
 The better way to handle it is:

 ```
 var speed;